AntonioDehesa/tilop/README.md

 Today, the lessons were about:
 * Image Processing: Gradient
 * Image Processing: Histogram

+## Day 36: March 4 2021
+### Today's progress:

+Completed the "Image Processing" section in the Python for CV course.
+And, as soon as i started the video processing section, i discovered, that the webcam does not work, so i will try again in windows.
+Trying to solve it took longer than expected, and i could not do the daily challenge.
 <!---
 ## Day x
 ### Today's progress: